IBMStreams/streamsx.kafka/README.md

 ../../gradlew test
 ```

-**NOTE 1:** `setup.sh` will add an instance-level app config called "kafka-tests", as well as create a properties file containing the `bootstrap.servers` property
+**NOTE 1:** `setup.sh` will add a domain-level app config called "kafka-tests", as well as create a properties file containing the `bootstrap.servers` property.

 **NOTE 2:** Tests will run using the local domain specified by the STREAMS_DOMAIN_ID env var.
 All tests run in Distributed mode.